 Fix-ture it right

-Your fixtures---sink, shower, tub---can contribute to the masculine atmosphere of your bathroom.
+Your fixtures, like a sink, shower, and tub, can contribute to the masculine atmosphere of your bathroom.
 Choose straighter shapes, like rectangles with softened corners, instead of ovals or circles.
 (Straight angles are considered more "masculine" than rounded shapes.)

 Also think about the material: a wooden or slate vessel sink, a copper or dark wood stand-alone tub, a shower tiled with dark grey tiles can work to make the space feel more like man's bathroom.

 Also think of your bathroom counter/vanity.
 Darker stone countertops fit well in masculine spaces, as well as natural wood.
-Choose a dark grey granite or other stone; natural color variations will make it visually interesting.
-Or you can just stick with a lovely dark wood protected by a stain and sealant---something a little more bare will work well for a masculine space as well.
+Choose a dark gray granite or other stone; natural color variations will make it visually interesting.
+Or you can just stick with a lovely dark wood protected by a stain and sealant—something a little more bare will work well for a masculine space as well.

 06 of 06